Darl McBride: Leadership of The SCO Group

 On August 10, 2007, the United States District Court in Utah issued a ruling that Novell had retained ownership of the System V UNIX copyrights and that SCO was in breach of its covenants to provide Novell with the previously agreed royalties to the Unix technology Novell had originally sold to SCO.
 Following this ruling, the value of SCO stock fell to just $0.44 per share, a one-day drop of more than 70%.
 On September 14, 2007, SCO filed for Chapter 11 bankruptcy protection, and by September 18 its share price had reached $0.18 per share.

 On December 21, 2007, SCO received a NASDAQ delisting notice and trading was suspended on December 27, 2007.
 The stock price was $0.12 per share.

 One of the reorganization plans put forward by SCO as part of its bankruptcy proceedings in Delaware required McBride to resign from SCO.
 The Memorandum of Understanding (MOU) between SCO and SNCP (Stephen Norris & Co.
 Capital Partners) included the note that "upon the effective date of the Proposed Plan of Reorganization, the existing CEO of the Company, Darl McBride, will resign immediately."
 The plan called for "a favorable resolution of the Novell/IBM Litigation".
 The plan was withdrawn by SCO following objections which highlighted the lack of detail given to the court and other interested parties about the plan.

 On October 14, 2009, McBride was terminated as Chief Executive Officer and President of The SCO Group.

 Subsequent career

 On April 9, 2010 McBride purchased the SCO Mobility intellectual property from The SCO Group for $100,000.

-The company is now known as Me Inc. and as of June 2011, McBride was president and CEO.

-After McBride left SCO, he bought some software in a SCO bankruptcy sale and with it started a company called Shout.
+McBride turned his purchase of SCO's mobility assets into a company called Shout TV Inc.

 It developed a mobile app called SHOUT, a free trivia game that integrated with live sporting events and awarded winners with cash and other prizes.
-In 2013, the app had a deal with Deron Williams as a celebrity endorser.
+Shout was acquired by MMA Global in 2018, and McBride left the combined company in 2021, after filing for personal bankruptcy in December 2020.

 Death

 According to his published obituary, Darl McBride lost his life to ALS complications on Monday, September 16, 2024.
-He is survived by his wife, seven children, and nine grandchildren.